MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/60_z_axis_assembly.md

 !!! info
     Before tightening the fasteners fully, make sure the tension is set correctly.
-    To do this, pull the motor away from the column with one hand until the belt can be strummed like a guitar string and then tighten the fasteners in opposing corners first.
+    To do this, pull the motor away from the column with one hand until the belt can be strummed like a guitar string, and then tighten the fasteners in opposing corners first.

 ---
 ## Z-Axis Reinforcement Bracket